5 Tools to end poverty

-Poverty is passed from one generation to the next.
-Through our work, Plan gives children, families and communities the tools they need to break the cycle of poverty.
-These tools include:
+Poverty is often passed from one generation to the next.
+Plan International gives children, families and communities the tools they need to lift themselves out of poverty.
+These include:

-- Quality education provides children with the knowledge and life skills they need to realize their full potential, and is essential to creating change in a child’s life.
-Plan helps by training teachers, building new schools and breaking down barriers that prevent many children – and girls in particular – from attending school.
+Education provides children with the knowledge and life skills to realize their full potential.
+Plan International helps children access quality education by training teachers, building new schools and breaking down barriers that prevent many children – girls in particular – from attending and staying in school.

-- Access to health care is essential.
-Plan helps communities build health clinics, train health care workers and invest in equipment and medicine, so children can grow up healthy and strong.
+Access to health care is essential.
+Plan International helps communities build health clinics, train health care workers and invest in equipment and medicine, so children can grow up healthy and strong.

-- Water and sanitation are also essential for every child’s survival.
-Each year, Plan helps communities build school latrines, community water points and helps to establish organizations to ensure the continued management and maintenance of water points.
+Water and sanitation are also essential for every child's survival.
+Plan International helps communities build school latrines and community water points.
+We also help establish organizations to ensure water points' continued management and maintenance.

-- Economic security: Plan works to overcome poverty by helping communities around the world gain the economic security they need to thrive.
-Plan is training people living in poverty to acquire the skills and knowledge they need to secure a livelihood, and support their families.
+Economic security means people have the skills and resilience to withstand hard economic times and grow their incomes.
+Plan International works to overcome poverty by helping communities around the world gain the financial security they need to thrive.
+We work with partners to provide skills training and education to help people secure a livelihood and support their families.

-- Child participation: Plan helps children learn their rights and take active roles within their community.
+Child participation means that children are at the center of everything we do.
+Plan International helps children learn their rights and take active roles within their community.
 Child participation helps children engage in citizenship, express their views and make decisions that will shape their future and influence the people around them.

 Although ending poverty will be no easy feat, increasing access to the necessities listed above are crucial in helping children, families and entire communities lift themselves out of poverty.